Copilot-Language/copilot/README.md

 Note that the names of the streams are lost in the Copilot *reification process* [7] and so we have no way to keep them.

 #### Types

-In these three formats, GADTs are used to statically ensure a part of the type-corectness of the specification, in the same spirit it is done in the other Copilot libraries. *copilot-kind* handles only three types which are `Integer`, `Real` and `Bool` and which are handled by the SMTLib standard.
+In these three formats, GADTs are used to statically ensure a part of the type-corectness of the specification, in the same spirit it is done in the other Copilot libraries. *copilot-theorem* handles only three types which are `Integer`, `Real` and `Bool` and which are handled by the SMTLib standard.
-*copilot-kind* works with *pure* reals and integers.
+*copilot-theorem* works with *pure* reals and integers.
 Thus, it is unsafe in the sense it ignores integer overflow problems and the loss of precision due to floating point arithmetic.

-The rules of translation between Copilot types and *copilot-kind* types are defined in `Misc/Cast`.
+The rules of translation between Copilot types and *copilot-theorem* types are defined in `Misc/Cast`.

 #### Operators